Entertainment Network (India) Ltd Directors Report.

 d) they have prepared the annual accounts on a going concern basis;

 f) they have devised proper systems to ensure compliance with the provisions of all applicable laws and such systems are adequate and operating effectively.

-26 Contracts and arrangements with related parties
+27. Contracts and arrangements with related parties

 The related party transactions are entered into based on business exigencies such as synergy in operations, profitability, market share enhancement etc. and are intended to further the Companys interests.
 In accordance with the applicable accounting standards, transactions with related parties are furnished in the financial statements.

-27 Particulars of loans given, investment made, guarantees given and securities provided
+29. Particulars of loans given, investment made, guarantees given and securities provided

-The Company has not given any loans, guarantees under Section 186 of the Act.
-Particulars of investments made by the Company during the financial year 2015-16 are provided in the financial statements.
+The Company has not given any loans, guarantees or provided any securities under Section 186 of the Act.
+Particulars of investments made by the Company during the financial year 2016-17 are provided in the financial statements.
 Please refer to

-28 Risk Management
+30. Risk Management

 The Board of Directors is entrusted with various key functions including framing, implementing and monitoring the risk management plan for the Company; ensuring the integrity of the Companys accounting and financial reporting systems, including the independent audit, and that appropriate systems of control are in place, in particular, systems for risk management, financial and operational control, and compliance with the laws and relevant standards.

 The Board of Directors has adopted the Risk Management Policy coupled with the Enterprise Risk Management framework and also established related procedures to inform Board Members about the risk assessment and minimization procedures.
 Major risks are identified, adequately mitigated continuously and the same are reported to the Audit Committee and Board of Directors along with the action taken report.
 Risk Management Policy envisages assessment of strategic risks, operational risks, financial risks, regulatory risks, human resource risks, technological risks.